Lake Kuttara 倶多楽湖

-Rental car or taxi is the most convenient way to reach the lake, which is a short 15-minute drive from the center of Noboribetsu.
-Note that some roads close during the winter months.
-The Noboribetsu International Tourism and Convention Association in the center of Noboribetsu Onsen town can provide up-to-date information on access.
+Rental car or taxi is the most convenient way to reach the lake, which is only 15-minutes drive from the center of Noboribetsu Onsen.
+Note that some roads close during the winter months, and it is not possible to reach the lake.
+The Shiraoi Tourist Association near Upopoy, can provide up-to-date information on access.

 An unusual landscape

 Despite being one of the many caldera crater lakes in this volcanic and geothermal area, Lake Kuttara is unusual in that it is perfectly round.
 Because the colors of the trees and landscape change throughout the year, any pictures taken at Lake Kuttara will be unique.